steenkamby/tf-aws-orgs-and-roles/README.md

 1. A logging SCP that prevents any sub-account from disabling CloudTrails logging.
 All actions taken should be auditable always.
 2. A deny all org wide SCP to lock down all features in all sub accounts.
 3. A SCP to allow the use of S3 in the legal docs OU.
+4. A SCP blocking the tf-created root users of the new accounts from taking actions

 In other words, we start by locking down logging for audit, then blacklist everything, then whitelist the feature we actually need.